Pimples after microneedling - why do you get them and how do you avoid them?

 Summary

 Pimples after microneedling are common and usually temporary.
 They are often due to the skin's natural inflammatory response, clogged pores, or poor hygiene/overly aggressive treatment.
-By using sterile disposable needles, choosing the right needle depth, avoiding strong active products, and giving the skin time to recover, you significantly reduce the risk.
+By using sterile single-use needles, choosing the right needle depth, avoiding strong active products, and giving the skin time to recover, you significantly reduce the risk.
 If the breakouts worsen, spread, or do not improve within a week, you should pause the treatment and seek advice.

 Do you want to reduce the risk of pimples next time?